arookas/ssc/language.md

 ### Variables

-A variable is created by use of the `var` keyword.
-A new variable may be either declared or defined.
-A definition assigns a default value explicitly to the variable, while a declaration assigns the interpreter's default value:
+A variable is created by use of the `var` keyword and may initially be either_ declared_ or _defined_.
+A declaration leaves the variable with an undefined initial value, while a definition assigns a value to the variable explicitly:

 ```
-var a; // declares a variable with default value
+var a; // declares a variable with an undefined value (may be assigned one later)
 var b = 33; // defines a variable by explicitly giving starting value
-var c += b; // compound operators are also available (but not very useful for definitions)
 ```

+---

 There are three primitive types in SunScript, as shown in the following table.
 All variables are dynamically typed and can change at any time by simply assigning it an expression of another type.

 |Type  |       Example|
 |:-----|-------------:|